 In this chapter, we explain the design of QAC2 Subtask 3, which is a challenge to measure objectively and quantitatively such abilities of QA systems that can address information access dialogues.

-Whereas QA systems need a wide range of abilities in order to participate in dialogues (Burger et al., 2001), QAC2 Subtask 3 focuses on the most fundamental aspect of dialogue, that is, interpreting a given question within the context of a specific dialogue.
-It measures the context processing abilities of systems such as anaphora resolution and ellipses handling.
-Although in this challenge, QA systems are supposed to participate in dialogue interactively, the interaction is only simulated; systems answer a series of questions in a batch mode, and so the test sets of the challenge are reusable.
+QA systems need a wide range of abilities in order to participate in information access dialogues [3].
+First, the systems must respond in real time to make interaction possible.
+They must also properly interpret a given question within the context of a specific dialogue, and also be cooperative by adding appropriate information not mentioned explicitly by the user.
+Moreover, the systems should be able to pose a question for clarification to resolve ambiguity concerning the user's goal and intentions, and to participate in mixed initiative dialogue by making suggestions and leading the user toward solving the problem.
+Among these various capabilities, focusing on the most fundamental aspect of dialogue, that is, interpreting a given question within the context of a specific dialogue, QAC2 Subtask 3 measures the context processing abilities of systems such as anaphora resolution and ellipsis handling.

+In this challenge, QA systems are requested to answer series of related questions.
+This series of questions and the answers to those questions comprise an information access dialogue.
+Although systems are supposed to participate in dialogue interactively, the interaction is only simulated; systems answer a series of questions in a batch mode.
+Such a simulation may neglect the inherent dynamics of dialogue, as the evolution of dialogues is fixed beforehand and systems have no opportunity to control it.
+It is, however, a practical compromise for objective evaluation.
+Since all participants have to answer the same set of questions in the same context, the results for the same test set are comparable with each other, and the test sets of the challenge can be made reusable by pooling correct answers.

-The origin of QAC2 Subtask 3 comes from QAC1, one of the tasks of the NTCIR3 workshop (Fukumoto et al., 2003)(NTCIR, 2003).
-The current design of Subtask 3 reported in this paper is its extensive elaboration.
+The origin of QAC2 Subtask 3 comes from QAC1, one of the tasks of the NTCIR3 workshop [4, 11].
+The current design reported in this paper is its extensive elaboration.